-When we set out to put together this small SUV comparison we had trouble whittling down the list of contenders, given that there are so many strong entries into this particular segment of the market.
+When we set out to put together this small SUV comparison, we had trouble whittling down the list of contenders, given that there are so many strong entries into this particular segment of the market.
 Finally, we decided to take three pairs of rivals and pit them head-to-head to see how they stood up to each other based on their individual merits.
-Almost every one the sport-utility vehicles listed below has its own loyal following, but it's those 'tweeners' - buyers who could be convinced to go either way when selecting a new small SUV - that each company is trying to woo.
+Almost every one of the sport utility vehicles listed below has its own loyal following, but it's those “tweeners” - buyers who could be convinced to go either way when selecting a new small SUV - that each company is trying to woo.
 Let's take a quick look at six small SUVs and compare their strong points and weak points to see which ones come out on top.

 Small SUV Comparison Verdict